Tsingis/instagram-pic-enlarger/README.md

 Opens profile's enlarged picture from the current tab to a new tab

 Installation:
+1. Go to chrome://extensions
-1. Enable Developer mode
+2. Enable Developer mode
-2. Load unpacked & choose directory with the code, manifest and icon
+3. Load unpacked & choose directory with the code, manifest and icon
-3. Turn on extension unless it automatically wasn't
+4. Turn on extension unless it automatically wasn't
-4. Pin extension to toolbar for quick access
+5. Pin extension to toolbar for quick access

 Instructions:
 1. Open Instagram post (image or video)